 add many kinds of calendars to your desktop.
 In the image

-below you see the date, the lunar phase, a calendar and a
+above (left) you see the date, the lunar phase, a calendar and a

 list of upcoming events.
 The calendar function can also

 generate printed or HTML versions.
+It can also

 change the look of the system clock and display much more